 New Class B Competition for the Travato

 The Travato is the Industry Leader in this class so we will be comparing new competitors to it.
-(See our updated Travato Review for 2021)
+(See our updated Travato Review for 2021 which includes some improvements)

 Thor drew upon the now extinct Hymer Aktiv and copied elements from the Travato in designing their new entry in this field.
 The Sequence is available in 3 floor plans.
 The 20A floor plan best meets our criteria due to being able to leave the bed setup and having a dedicated dining area.
 (The other floor plan option, the 20L model, is essentially a clone of the Winnebago Travato 59K).

 Like the Travato the Sequence is built on the RAM 3500 chassis that is 21 feet long and 9.5 feet high.
 Thor Capacities (fuel, lp tank, fresh water, waste water tanks, etc) are quite similar to the Travato.
 Both also use the energy efficient Truma Combi Eco Hydronic Furnace/Hot Water Heating System.
 Both have AGM batteries, with a 1,000-watt AC/DC inverter, about 200 watts of solar, and a 2800 watt Onan generator as backup power generating system.

 Both Thor and the Travato also offer an optional Lithium Battery electrical system that offers enhanced off-the-grid camping due to the significantly higher available amp hours and available watts of power.